Can I Go to a Dispensary Without a Medical Card in Pennsylvania?

-Now that medical marijuana is available in Pennsylvania, more people are interested in trying this alternative therapy for various conditions.
+Medical marijuana has been available in in Pennsylvania since 2017.
+As the public stigma fades, more people are interested in trying this alternative therapy for various conditions.
 One of the most common questions we get is whether you can go to a dispensary without a medical card.
-Some patients are concerned that they don’t have medical insurance, while others worry that they won’t qualify for the registration process.
+Some patients are concerned about the cost of a card, others worry about privacy, and some are just nervous or embarrassed to speak to a physician about wanting to try medical marijuana.

-In order to enter a dispensary, you DO need a valid medical card and government ID.
-Unfortunately, the dispensaries do not accept medical insurance or credit cards.
-The good news is that the process of getting a card is easy, especially when you choose Cannabis Care Consultants.
+In order to enter a dispensary, you DO need a valid medical card.
+Unfortunately, to buy medicinal marijuana, you also need cash as the dispensaries do not accept medical insurance or credit cards.
+The good news is that the process of getting a card is easy, private (HIPPA compliant), and affordable when you choose Cannabis Care Consultants.
 We provide the easiest online scheduling and convenient telehealth appointments that you join by simply clicking the link we send to your email.
 Our goal is to make it easy and convenient for you to access medical marijuana evaluations, because we understand the power of holistic treatment.

 Here’s an overview of the application process, who can enter a dispensary and what to expect from your visit.